rajeshpillai/idea_poll/README.md

 - Seed data
 - robocop gem  (then run bundle exec rubocop)
  -- .rubycop.yml
+- run rubo cop
+  - bundle exec rubocop -a (and -A)

 This README would normally document whatever steps are necessary to get the application up and running.